-I recently completed my PhD in the French Department of the School of Modern Languages and Cultures at Warwick.
+I completed my PhD in the French Department of the School of Modern Languages and Cultures at Warwick.
 My thesis, supervised by Professor Leslie Hill and examined in December 2017, considers the relationship between art and technology in the work of twentieth-century writer, literary critic, political journalist and thinker, Maurice Blanchot.

 Before coming to Warwick, I completed a BA in Modern and Medieval Languages: French and German and an MPhil in European Literature and Culture at Robinson College, University of Cambridge.